New tax law expands QSBS and the capital gains exemption

 Here are answers to some common questions related to the QSBS exemption.

-• What happens when you own QSBS that's acquired for stock that isn't QSBS?
+- What happens when you own QSBS eligible shares and the company is acquired for stock that isn't QSBS?
 In this case, the stock retains its treatment but the gain eligible to be exempted under Section 1202 is capped at the time of the exchange.
 All stock received via gift, death or distribution also retains its QSBS treatment, and the holding period of the original owner is tacked on to the subsequent owner.

-• What if you're a founder whose company is currently an LLC?
-If the asset requirement can be met, you may consider converting from a limited liability company, or LLC, to a C corporation.
+- What if you're a founder whose company is currently an LLC?
+If the asset requirement can be met, you may consider converting from a limited liability company, or LLC, to a C corporation, but you need to do this before the company exceeds the gross asset limitation.
 Just make sure to consult with your tax advisor to make this a qualified transaction.
-Your holding period then begins at the time your shares are acquired from the C corporation.
+By timing the transaction correctly, you may be able to extend your exemption using the 10x your basis.

 QSBS considerations

-If you're using stock to gift to a charitable organization or donor-advised fund, consider avoiding using stock that qualifies for QSBS unless it's over the $10 million cap.
+If you're using stock to gift to a charitable organization or donor-advised fund, consider avoiding using stock that qualifies for QSBS unless it's over the $10 million—soon to be $15 million—cap.
 It's often better to use other low-basis stock in this case, which would otherwise be heavily taxed to maximize your after-tax benefit.

 If you're an employee of an early-stage company, consider selling while the company is still a qualified small business.
 Be aware, however, that selling directly before raising capital may disqualify the stock from QSBS.